codeaditi25/Aditi-library-management-project-work/README.md

-Library Management System (Python Project)
+LIBRARY MANAGEMENT SYSTEM (Python Project)

-Project Overview
+Project Overview:
 This Python project is a simple Library Management System that stores, manages, and updates book records using a text file (library.txt).
 It allows users to:
 -	Add new books
 -	Display all books